renukadhule/Amazon-Clone/README.md

-created Amazon clone using HTML, CSS, JavaScript
+created Amazon clone using a HTML, CSS, JavaScript